MashaIO/Azure-Diagnostics-for-Service-fabric-App-Service-/README.md

  In global.asax file of WebApi project.
 You see how to enable events and configure the even source for App service.

- We will using the table storage as the provider.
+ We will be using the table storage as the provider.
+Any event listener can be configured.

             //Sets up the provider specific details.
             const string tableStorageEventListener = "TableStorageEventListener";